polipus2025/POLIPUS-PLATFORM/AGRITRACE_ADMIN_ACCESS.md

 - **Activity Logging** - AgriTrace administrative actions

 ### **❌ Restricted Functions:**
-- **No Polipus Platform Access** - Cannot control other modules
+- **No Polipus Platform Control** - This is NOT Polipus Platform Control Center
-- **No Cross-Module Administration** - Limited to AgriTrace only
+- **No Cross-Module Administration** - AgriTrace agricultural system only
-- **No Global System Changes** - Cannot affect platform-wide settings
+- **No Global System Changes** - Cannot affect other systems
-- **No Other Module Data** - Cannot access Live Trace, Land Map360, etc.
+- **No Other Module Data** - Cannot access any non-agricultural modules
+- **No Platform-Wide Controls** - Limited to agricultural traceability only

 ## API Endpoints